toyboot4e/loxrs/treewalk/README.md

 ### Debug output of AST

-When `-d` or `--debug` is specified, you get debug output.
-It contains a pretty-printed AST:
+When `-d` or `--debug` is specified, you get debug output, which contains a pretty-printed AST:

 ```sh
 $ cargo run -- examples/for_readme.lox --debug | sed -n '/^===== AST/,/^$/p'